MILL5/yocto/README.md

 * Multipurpose IoC container that can be used for all types of applications such as desktop, web, and mobile.
 * Proper support for child containers including disposing of singleton objects that support IDisposable.
 * We do not like zombie objects aka partially constructed objects.
 For this reason we do not support property injection.

+## Simple API ##

+We support Register, Resolve, CanResolve, and TryResolve as the basic operations supported by the container.
+This allows the developer to do interface development by registering interface types, resolving concrete implementation types, and creating multiple instances of these types (aka multiinstance) when needed.